KevinTThomas/sle_activity_scrnaseq/analysis_pipeline/01_pp_soupX.md

     ## Loading extra analysis data where available

     ## Keeping sample s1a

-    ## Loading 2 of 10

-    ## Loading raw count data

-    ## 10X data contains more than one type and is being returned as a list containing matrices of each type.

-    ## Loading cell-only count data

-    ## 10X data contains more than one type and is being returned as a list containing matrices of each type.

-    ## Loading extra analysis data where available

-    ## Keeping sample s1b

-    ## Loading 3 of 10

-    ## Loading raw count data

-    ## 10X data contains more than one type and is being returned as a list containing matrices of each type.

-    ## Loading cell-only count data

-    ## 10X data contains more than one type and is being returned as a list containing matrices of each type.

-    ## Loading extra analysis data where available

-    ## Keeping sample s2a

-    ## Loading 4 of 10

-    ## Loading raw count data

-    ## 10X data contains more than one type and is being returned as a list containing matrices of each type.

-    ## Loading cell-only count data

-    ## 10X data contains more than one type and is being returned as a list containing matrices of each type.

-    ## Loading extra analysis data where available

-    ## Keeping sample s2b

-    ## Loading 5 of 10

-    ## Loading raw count data

-    ## 10X data contains more than one type and is being returned as a list containing matrices of each type.

-    ## Loading cell-only count data

-    ## 10X data contains more than one type and is being returned as a list containing matrices of each type.

-    ## Loading extra analysis data where available

-    ## Keeping sample s3a

-    ## Loading 6 of 10

-    ## Loading raw count data

-    ## 10X data contains more than one type and is being returned as a list containing matrices of each type.

-    ## Loading cell-only count data

-    ## 10X data contains more than one type and is being returned as a list containing matrices of each type.

-    ## Loading extra analysis data where available

-    ## Keeping sample s3b

-    ## Loading 7 of 10

-    ## Loading raw count data

-    ## 10X data contains more than one type and is being returned as a list containing matrices of each type.

-    ## Loading cell-only count data

-    ## 10X data contains more than one type and is being returned as a list containing matrices of each type.

-    ## Loading extra analysis data where available

-    ## Keeping sample s4a

-    ## Loading 8 of 10

-    ## Loading raw count data

-    ## 10X data contains more than one type and is being returned as a list containing matrices of each type.

-    ## Loading cell-only count data

-    ## 10X data contains more than one type and is being returned as a list containing matrices of each type.

-    ## Loading extra analysis data where available

-    ## Keeping sample s4b

-    ## Loading 9 of 10

-    ## Loading raw count data

-    ## 10X data contains more than one type and is being returned as a list containing matrices of each type.

-    ## Loading cell-only count data

-    ## 10X data contains more than one type and is being returned as a list containing matrices of each type.

-    ## Loading extra analysis data where available

-    ## Keeping sample s5a

-    ## Loading 10 of 10

-    ## Loading raw count data

-    ## 10X data contains more than one type and is being returned as a list containing matrices of each type.

-    ## Loading cell-only count data

-    ## 10X data contains more than one type and is being returned as a list containing matrices of each type.

-    ## Loading extra analysis data where available

-    ## Keeping sample s5b

 ``` r
 # Calculate the contamination using the human hemoglobin genes